arriIsHere/arri.tech/src/index.md

 <a href="https://codium.rocks/" rel="noopener noreferrer" target="_blank">Codium Rocks!</a>

+### nilJS

+This is a simple component library that I made.
+It contains HTML and CSS only (no JavaScript) snippets that you can plug into your project.
+My intent is to encourage more developers to see how powerful CSS is and how much you can do even with JavaScript Disabled.

+<a href="https://niljs.com/" rel="noopener noreferrer" target="_blank">nilJS</a>

+<a href="https://github.com/arriIsHere/no-js-components" rel="noopener noreferrer" target="_blank">Source</a>

 ### Brewlab

 This is a system that I intend to use to manage my brewing.
 It uses